GokhanKaraomeroglu/GokhanKaraomeroglu/README.md

 ## Hi there.
 I'm Khan...👋

+- 🔭 I'm not a wizard but I can develop all about fullstack codes because I know how to google.
+I'm a good explorer.

 - 🔭 I’m currently working on frontend (JavaScript | React)

 - 🌱 I’m currently learning backend development (Django | PostgreSQL)